rotosports/rotosport-core/contracts/tokenomics/vesting/README.md

-# Astroport Generator Vesting
+# Rotosports Generator Vesting

-The Generator Vesting contract progressively unlocks ASTRO that can then be distributed to LP stakers via the Generator contract.
+The Generator Vesting contract progressively unlocks ROTO that can then be distributed to LP stakers via the Generator contract.

 ---

 ## InstantiateMsg

-Initializes the contract with the address of the ASTRO token.
+Initializes the contract with the address of the ROTO token.

 ```json
 {